A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Weighted Energy Stability

-The advantage of this method of extending the set of SD correction functions is that we may use the work of the previous section in order to prove the theoretical energy stability.
-We therefore assert: \begin{lemma}{SD Energy Stability.} A given SD correction function with $\alpha,\beta\in(-1,\infty)$ will always give the $\|\hud\|_{W_2^{\iota,w}}$ to be positive and hence is a valid norm. \end{lemma} \begin{proof} Using Eq.(\ref{eq:iota_hratio}) to produce an expression of $\iota$ for SD schemes, which, after normalisation by $\iota_{\mathrm{crit}}$, gives:
+In section~\ref{sec:sd} the set of SD correction function was extended using Gauss--Jacobi quadratures.
+The advantage of this method of extending the set of SD correction functions is that we may use Eq.~(\ref{eq:i_crit}) in order to understand if SD provides a valid norm.
+We therefore assert: \begin{lemma}{SD Energy Stability.} An SD correction function with $\alpha,\beta\in(-1,\infty)$ will always give the $\|\hud\|_{W_2^{\iota,w}}$ to be positive and hence is a valid norm. \end{lemma} \begin{proof} Using Eq.(\ref{eq:iota_hratio}) to produce an expression of $\iota$ for SD schemes, which, after normalisation by $\iota_{\mathrm{crit}}$, gives